KRST: Progressive rock

 On September 16, 1965, KRST first signed on the air.
 It was owned by Burroughs Broadcasting, along with KRZY (1450 AM), then a country music station.
 KRST had separate programming from its AM counterpart, playing a free form progressive rock format beginning in the summer of 1970.

 Over time, KRST moved from its freeform format to a more structured album rock format, playing the most popular tracks from top-selling rock albums.

 Country

-With the release of 1980 hit movie Urban Cowboy, many FM stations around the U.S. were considering switching to country music, which was gaining acceptance outside rural communities.
+With the release of the 1980 hit movie Urban Cowboy, many FM stations around the U.S. were considering switching to country music, which was gaining acceptance outside rural communities.
 Since co-owned AM station KRZY had been playing a more traditional country format, management decided to put a modern country format on KRST.
 In the early 1980s, the station made the switch.
 Albuquerque radio listeners made KRST one of the market's highest rated FM stations.

 In 1996, Citadel Broadcasting acquired KRST and KRZY.
 (KRZY has since been spun off to Entravision Broadcasting.)
 Citadel was later merged into current owner Cumulus Media.